-- Magnifying glass- 1 per person
+Magnifying glass 1 per person

-- Magiscope or microscope- 1 per group
+Magiscope or microscope 1 per group

-- Epiphyte specimens (Spanish Moss, ball moss, ferns, philodendrons, etc.)- at least 1 plant per group
+Epiphyte specimens (Spanish moss, ball moss, orchids, ferns, philodendrons, etc.) 1 per group

-- Scissors- 1 per group
+Scissors 1 per group

-Note: Epiphytes can be purchased from a garden shop, as many are popular houseplants.
+\Note: Epiphytes can be purchased from a garden shop, as many are popular houseplants.
 Dried Spanish moss can be found at craft stores, but try to avoid moss that has been dyed with color.
 Epiphytes may also be collected in your schoolyard or neighborhood or found locally in wooded areas (see field guide).
 Before collecting wild specimens, be sure to get permission from the property owner or land manager.
 Do not wild-collect protected species.

-• Obtain epiphyte specimens and magnification tools for the groups to use.
+Obtain epiphyte specimens and magnification tools for the groups to use.